nuodb/nuodb-compose/README.md

   - This is a database comprising 3 separate containers for the database processes (as above), plus additional containers including `influxdb` and `grafana` to enable metrics publishing and display.
   - This is currently the _only_ configuration that supports NuoDB `Insights` monitoring.
 - `monolith`
+Enabled using the `--file monolith.yaml` command option.
   - This is a database in a single container (monolith).
 All 3 NuoDB processes are running inside the same container.
     - This is _not_ how NuoDB is deployed in production, but is an easily managed, resource optimized, option on a local machine.
     - This is the simplest configuration for a developer to run a local DB for testing and debugging.
 - `instadb`
+Enabled using the `--file instadb.yaml` command option.
   - This is a database in a single container (as per `monolith`) - but with _dynamic port mapping_.
     - This allows multiple `instadb` databases to run on the same host simultaneously.
     - The downside is that because of the dynamically-mapped ports, the mapped public port cannot be predicted, and so external connections (such as non-containerized applications running on the same computer) will need to use the `direct=true` connection property;